 We like to protect things.
 Children, pets, ourselves, our homes – all important things we try to keep from harm.
 And records, too.
 Financial records, family history, and, of course, legal documents all need some tender loving care.
-In fact, your estate planning document may be the most important documents you need to protect.

 Hopefully, you’ve already gathered your legal documents in one place.
-There may be times you need to quickly find birth certificates, Wills, powers of attorney, and passports.
+There may be times you need to quickly find birth certificates, wills, powers of attorney, and passports.
 Since you never know when those times may come, it’s best to keep your documents organized and accessible.

 Once you have your documents in hand, consider sorting them into folders or large envelopes.
 Carefully label the folder or envelope.